it-vecherka/jnoid/jnoid.coffee.md

 `nop` is a function that does nothing.
 We'll define this obvious helper functions later.

-Now let's define the varargs version of `EventStream.fromList`.
+Now let's define the varargs version of `Signal.fromList`.

       @unit = (args...)-> @fromList(args)

-An interesting thing about `EventStream.unit` is that if it's called with one (or no) arguments, it conforms with a [monadic](http://en.wikipedia.org/wiki/Monad_(functional_programming) concept of unit.
-If we later define bind, and they will conform monadic laws, `EventStream` will become a monad.
+An interesting thing about `Signal.unit` is that if it's called with one (or no) arguments, it conforms with a [monadic](http://en.wikipedia.org/wiki/Monad_(functional_programming) concept of unit.
+If we later define bind, and they will conform monadic laws, `Signal` will become a monad.
 It's FP, dude!

-But in this case we need another unit - to spawn stream of one error.
+But in this case we need another unit - to spawn signal of one error.

       @error = (error)->
-        new EventStream (sink)->
+        new Signal (sink)->
           sink new Error error
           sink new End
           nop

 ### Logging

-This trivial `EventStream` function will help us a lot:
+This trivial `Signal` function will help us a lot:

       log: (args...) ->
         @subscribe (event) -> console?.log?(args..., event.describe())